 In 2011, The Companion Animal Funders Coalition launched its first initiative, Big Fix of Big D, an effort aimed at lowering the intake rates at Dallas Animal Services by decreasing unwanted puppies and kittens born each year through free spay and neuter services.
 The initiative targets specific zip codes in Dallas.

-Today, the group is composed of five foundations who are invested in strengthening animal welfare in our community.
-As of August 2016, more than 33,800 dogs and cats have benefited from the program.
+Today, the group has been renamed "Let's Fix This," and is composed of organizations who are invested in strengthening animal welfare in our community.
+Between April 2017 and September 2019, over 68,000 dog surgeries have been completed through the project.

 Competitive Grant Opportunities

 The Dallas Foundation awards grants for animal welfare through several of our Field of Interest funds - including the Louis B. and Mary Ratliff Fund, Erin Wylie Fund, and Betty Pope Fund.
-Letters of inquiry are accepted each year between January 1 and the first business day of March.
+Letters of inquiry for these funds will be accepted in 2020 between January 2 and January 20.